 - Side effects from glucosamine are generally mild.
 Studies have found that the side effects from standard doses of glucosamine aren't different from those of a placebo.
 At higher doses, side effects may be more likely.
 Side effects include upset stomach, heartburn, drowsiness, and headache.
 The level of glucosamine that would cause an overdose is unknown.
 On the whole, glucosamine seems to be a fairly safe supplement.

 - Risks.
 People with allergies to shellfish should be wary of using glucosamine, since it could cause an allergic reaction.
 Those who have diabetes, kidney disease, heart disease, bleeding disorders, or high blood pressure should check with a doctor before using glucosamine.

 - Interactions.
-People taking other medicines including heart medicines, insulin, blood thinners, and diuretics should check with their doctors before taking glucosamine.
+People taking other medicines including heart medicines, insulin, and blood thinners should check with their doctors before taking glucosamine.

 The most common type of glucosamine supplement on the market is glucosamine sulfate.
 See the links below for in-depth information on glucosamine sulfate.